domske/stream-data-view/docs/readme.md

 | buffer | ArrayBuffer , number | Array buffer. |
 | bigEndian | boolean | *(optional)* Use big endian for numbers. (default: little endian) |

+If buffer is omitted, the buffer length is dynamically. (initially `0` (zero)) See resize-method for more information.
+A omitted buffer sets the stream length mode to auto-resize.

 ---